heroku/terraform-provider-heroku/website/docs/r/pipeline_config_var.html.markdown

 Provides a resource to manage a pipeline's config vars.

 ~> **NOTE:** The pipeline config var API only relates to the config vars that can be set at the pipeline level.
-These are:
+These two supported stages are:
 - Heroku CI config vars (test stage)
 - Review Apps config vars (review stage)

-The other stages, (development, staging & production) do not have stage-level config vars, only those on the apps within each stage.
+The development, staging & production stages do not have stage-level config vars, only those on the apps within each stage.

 ## Example Usage